esintopaktas/DSA-210/README.md

 # DSA210-Term-Project
 I am a student from Sabancı University, Elife Esin Topaktaş, and this is my DSA210 term project.
 The aim of this project is to analyze the impact of wage growth on access to health insurance in the USA, specifically between the years 2000 and 2019.
+These two hypotheses will be tested:
+## **Hypothesis**
+- First Hypothesis: There is a more directly propotional relationship for men ,in comparison to women, between hourly wages and health insurance coverage.
+- Second Hypothesis:  There is a more directly propotional relationship for white men ,in comparison to black men, between hourly wages and health insurance coverage.